 Bioeconomy – an important topic for the future

 Once she completes her PhD, Nirvana Marting Vidaurre would like to remain in academia – and at some point return to Bolivia to research there.
-Bioeconomy ideas and knowledge are still something entirely new in her home country, she explains, adding that the mining of mineral resources in Bolivia entails big ecological and social risks: “There is still a great deal for bioeconomists to do!”
+Bioeconomy ideas and knowledge are still something entirely new in her home country, she explains, adding that the biomass extraction in Bolivia entails big ecological and social risks: “There is still a great deal for bioeconomists to do!”

 Author: Miriam Hoffmeyer